-Anyone with information warranting an emergency notification or timely warning should report the circumstance to the Campus Manager or the Campus Administrative Assistant as soon as possible.
+Anyone with information warranting an emergency notification or timely warning should report the circumstance to the Campus Manager or the Campus Administrative Assistant.
 A report that is filed five days after the date of the alleged incident may not allow the Administration to post a Timely Warning to the community.
 This type of situation or incident is evaluated on a case by case basis.

+School wide testing of the emergency notification system will occur once a year.
 Other efforts to alert the Institution's community on a timely basis about campus crimes and related issues include: